dorianriv/ad-and-azuresetup/README.md

 <img src="https://i.imgur.com/pU5A58S.png" alt="Project Logo"/>
 </p>

-<h1>Active Directory Setup & Network Traffic Analysis with Azure VMs</h1>
+<h1>Azure Infrastructure Setup for Active Directory – Phase 1</h1>

 <p>
-This project kicks off a hands-on lab series focused on deploying Active Directory in a simulated Azure environment.
-In this first part, we’ll build the core infrastructure needed to replicate how AD works in a real enterprise network.
+This project is the first step in a hands-on lab series to set up an Active Directory environment in Azure.
+In this phase, the focus is on creating two virtual machines on the same network, ensuring remote access works, and confirming they can communicate.
+These setup steps are important before moving on to installing and configuring Active Directory in the next phase.
 </p>

 <h2>Overview</h2>

 <p>
-This project involves setting up two virtual machines in Azure, each with a specific role.
-One acts as the Domain Controller, while the other functions as a client machine for testing connectivity and interaction.
+This phase involves setting up two virtual machines in Azure, each with a specific role:

+- DC-1 (Windows Server 2022) will serve as the future Domain Controller.

+- Client-1 (Windows 10) will function as a test machine to verify connectivity and RDP access.

+These systems are deployed within the same Virtual Network to simulate real-world enterprise infrastructure.
+No Active Directory roles are deployed yet, as this step is focused on infrastructure readiness.
 </p>

 <h2>Key Objectives</h2>